Stéphanie Séguin

 Stéphanie Séguin (born June 23, 1981, in Saint-Laurent, Quebec) is an elite level Canadian ringette player who competes as a forward.
 Séguin currently plays for the Montreal Mission in the National Ringette League (NRL).
 She has been a member of Canada's national ringette team as a player and coach.
-In 2023, Séguin is an assistant ringette coach for Team Canada Junior (U21) competing in the 2023 World Ringette Championships.
+In 2023, Séguin was an assistant ringette coach for Team Canada Junior (U21) competing in the 2023 World Ringette Championships.
+She is an assistant coach for Team Canada's senior national team in 2025.

 Career

-Séquin began playing ringette at the age of 4 watching her mother play ice hockey.
+Séguin began playing ringette at the age of 4 watching her mother play ice hockey.

 It all started when Séguin was only four years old.
 She asked her mother, whom she often saw playing ice hockey, if she could play...but not with the boys.

 She has been playing with the Montreal Mission in the National Ringette League, the highest level of ringette in Canada, since 2004.

 In 2005, together with Julie Blanchette, she left to play a season in the Finland's national semi-professional ringette league, Ringeten SM-sarja, (now called, SM Ringette) for the club, Turun Ringet, in Turku.

 Since 2004, she has been a member of Canada's national ringette team.
 She competed at the 2004 World Ringette Championships in Stockholm, 2007 in Ottawa, 2010 in Tampere, and 2013 in North Bay.
 She also competed in the 2008 Ringette World Club Championships in Sault Ste.
 Marie for the Montreal Mission The team won one game and finished in 5th place.

 Possessing a certified level 4 instructor license, she is a coach at the National School of Ringette affiliated with Ringette Canada.

 She has coached for the Slovakia national ringette team for 2 years (2008-2009) (International Development Project) and participates as a coach in the European Polar Bear Tournament in Prague, Czech Republic.